 - To link a test set to Test Manager, you need to create it in Orchestrator.

 - You can only link individual test sets that contain automated test cases.

 - Test set linking is available for connected Orchestrator instances version 2020.10 or higher.

 - Test sets linked from Orchestrator are read-only.
 This means that you cannot edit the name, description, or version.
-Any changes need to be done in Orchestrator.
+Any changes need to be made in Orchestrator.

 - The displayed number of test cases might differ between Test Manager and Orchestrator.
 Test Manager only shows test cases that have been created on its platform.

 Updated 19 days ago